 The American National Standards Institute (ANSI) promulgates consensus standards used to inform regulations.
 In the OSHA Noise Standard, ANSI standards are cited for the equipment used in annual testing (ANSI S3.6), and for the sound level meters used in noise measurements (ANSI S1.4 and ANSI S1.11).

 OSHA has established specific regulations for recordkeeping and general industry, including methods for estimating the adequacy of hearing protector attenuation and acoustic calibration of audiometers.

 When noise exposures exceed mandated levels, engineering and administrative controls are the first lines of defense.
-Engineering controls reduce sound exposure by modifying or replacing equipment, physically enclosing the noise source, or disrupting the sound transmission path with barriers and sound absorbers.
-Engineering controls include installing low-noise machinery, regular maintenance, and lubrication of equipment, or adding sound walls to separate the employee from the noise.
+Engineering controls reduce sound exposure by modifying or replacing equipment, physically enclosing the noise source, or disrupting the sound transmission path.
+Engineering controls include installing low-noise machinery, regular maintenance, and lubrication of equipment, or adding barriers or sound walls to separate the employee from the noise.

-Administrative controls include such actions as giving noise-exposed employees break time in quiet areas, or rotating employees among noisy and quiet workspaces, as to safeguard them from long exposures to noise.
+Administrative controls include such actions as giving noise-exposed employees break time in quiet areas, or rotating employees among noisy and quiet work tasks, as to safeguard them from long exposures to noise.

 Sometimes, administrative and engineering controls alone are effective in reducing noise exposure and solving the problem.

 When are employers required to provide hearing protectors?

 If administrative and engineering controls are not feasible, practical, or sufficient to reduce workplace noise to acceptable levels, the employer must fit employees with appropriate hearing protection.